google/wire/CONTRIBUTING.md

 When squashing-and-merging:

 -   Ensure that **all** of the Assignees have approved.
--   Do a final review of the one-line PR summary, ensuring that it meets the guidelines (e.g., "blob: add more blobbing") and accurately describes the change.
+-   Do a final review of the one-line PR summary, ensuring that it accurately describes the change.
 -   Delete the automatically added commit lines; these are generally not interesting and make commit history harder to read.